snap-one/docs-driverworks-fundamentals/source/includes/9_commands/_1-COMMANDS.md

 ```

-The List command parameter type supports the ability to provide a non-dynamic list of selectable objects within the [Properties][5] tab in ComposerPro.
+The List command parameter type supports the ability to provide a non-dynamic list of selectable objects within the Properties tab in ComposerPro.

 In order for this property to work, a command needs to be created in the \<devicedata\>\<config\> section of the c4z driver.xml file.
 This command must include the LIST parameter type.